LeanKit-Labs/hyped/README.md

 You can skip to the [Using](#Using) section but understanding the concepts behind should explain

 ### Resource Definition
-The resource definition provides the metadata necessary for hyped to generate the hypermedia based on the model you provide it.
+The resource definition provides the metadata necessary for hyped to generate hypermedia based on the model you provide it.
 This declaritive approach takes advantage of the structure and property names you provide to make implicit associations.
 The trade-off is that the associations are made based on consistent naming across several properties and values and __typos will break the expected outcome__.

-> __Notes__

-> 1. `include` and `exclude` are mutually exclusive

-> 1. Properties listed in `embed` are not included in the response body.
-To override this, you'll need to list them in the `include` array.

 ```
 // resource